emuenu/EngineeringDesign_dev_2025/README.md

 This is an application powered by Java Servlet to manage MySQL database

 You should create the *.war file of the project and deploy it on Apatch Tomcat Server to run

+You can also create a Docker container with dockerfile